pngwn/MDsveX/packages/parse/WIRE_FORMAT.md

 ## Opcodes

-### S — Schema
+### S, Schema

 ```
 ["S", kinds: string[]]
 ```

 Sent once as the first opcode in the first batch.
 Maps numeric kind codes to human-readable names.
-Store this array — you'll use it to look up kind names from the numeric codes in `O` opcodes.
+Store this array, you'll use it to look up kind names from the numeric codes in `O` opcodes.

 ```json
 [